Context-Free Recognition with Transformers: Discussion

-\paragraph{Transformers parse in parallel.} Our work provides a theoretical framework for understanding how transformers can internally process syntax: The parsing problem can be formulated as a \emph{parallel} procedure implementable by looped- and padded-transformers (\cref{sec:cfl2ahat}, \cref{sec:subclasses}).
-Interestingly, transformers \emph{in practice} seem to implement some form of parallel parsing. \citet{schulz2025unravelingsyntaxlanguagemodels} show that transformers parse by learning sub-grammars---grammars that generate \emph{substrings} of the original grammar---in parallel.

-Most significantly, \citet{allen-zhu2025physics} show via probing that transformers simulate a dynamic program that manipulates items: They found that transformers encode the necessary items (of the form $[\NT{X}, \idxi, \idxj]$) to parse a string, and that they implement \emph{memory reads} across positions to combine the solutions of items.
+\paragraph{Transformers and parallel parsing.} Our work provides a theoretical framework for understanding how transformers can internally process syntax by formulating parsing as a \emph{parallel} procedure implementable by looped- and padded-transformers (\cref{sec:generalcfl}, \cref{sec:subclasses}).
+Interestingly, transformers \emph{in practice} seem to implement some form of parallel parsing. \citet{schulz2025unravelingsyntaxlanguagemodels} show that transformers parse by learning sub-grammars---grammars that generate \emph{substrings} of the original grammar---in parallel. \citet{allen-zhu2025physics} show via probing that transformers simulate a dynamic program that manipulates items of the form $[\idxi, \NT{X}, \idxj]$ and that they implement \emph{memory reads} across positions to combine the solutions of items.
 While they state that such an algorithm can be naively implemented in polynomial time, our constructions leverage transformers' inherent parallelism to show it can be implemented exponentially faster (i.e., in logarithmic time).
-Akin to how transformers can implement state tracking via parallel simulation of automata \citep{liu2023transformerslearnshortcutsautomata, li2025how}, our work provides a rigorous construction for how looped transformers can implement parallel parsing which complements recent interpretability results.

-\paragraph{On dynamically-scaling transformers.} \emph{Fixed}-size transformers cannot robustly solve the general $\cfl$ recognition problem, neither theoretically \citep{merrill-etal-2022-saturated} nor empirically \citep{khalighinejad-etal-2023-approximating, butoi-languageclasses}.
-There is a simple explanation for this phenomenon: general $\cfl$ recognition is an \nc{1}-hard problem \citep{venkateswaran-logcfl}.
-While transformers used in practice are fixed-size, our theoretical analysis can guide novel model architectures with improved algorithmic capabilities over \emph{any input}.

-\paragraph{Learnability.} When aiming to predict the exact empirical capabilities of some parametrized model, expressivity results cannot paint the full picture.
-A function that is expressible may not be easily learnable \citep{hahn-rofin-2024-sensitive}.
-While our work provides a framework for understanding how transformers can \emph{express} a context-free language, we encourage future work to further investigate which class of grammars are provably learnable \citep{huang2025a}, and if looping and padding can enhance learnability \citep{fan2025loopedtransformerslengthgeneralization}.
+Finally, \citet{zhao-etal-2023-transformers} show with probing that transformers encode the syntactic information relevant for the \emph{Inside-outside algorithm}, which computes string probabilities under \emph{probabilistic} CFGs.
+Interestingly, the Inside-outside algorithm can also be formulated as the computation of the weights of items and slashed items.
+Altogether, while several interpretability results hint at which syntactic information may be used by transformers for parsing, \cref{thm:cfl2ahat} unifies these results by providing an exact construction of how looped transformers can exactly implement parallel parsing.